 Silistra is among the districts with the worst demographic profile.
 Students’ results are relatively low.
-Healthcare in Silistra district suffers from a shortage of both doctors and hospital beds.
-The workloads of the criminal judges in Silistra district are close to the national average, but the speed of delivery of justice is considerably higher.
-Silistra is among the districts with the worst performance as regards the environment indicators.
-Cultural life in the district is intensifying.
-The number of library visits is above the national average.
-Tourism in the district is poorly developed.
+The alignment between vocational education and the profile of the local economy is high.
+Healthcare in Silistra district suffers from a shortage of doctors.
+The workloads of criminal judges in Silistra district are significantly lower than the national average.
+Crime numbers have risen, but remain relatively low and the detection rate is high.
+Silistra is also among the districts with the worst performance as regards the environment indicators.
+Tourism in the district is not well developed.

 Download reports from preivious years: